 The method that is best for you is dependent on the number of transactions and how your agency is organized.

 Single method - Each item is posted after approval.
 This is generally used when the same person that approves the item will also post the item.

-Batch method - Blocks/All Items are posted at once.
-This is generally used when the person approving the invoice is different than the accounting person, or you prefer a review process prior to committing items to the General Ledger.
+Batch method - Blocks/all items are posted at once.
+This is generally used when the person approving the invoice differs from the accounting person, or you prefer a review process before committing items to the general ledger.